What is an HOA? Understanding how HOAs work

 As a member of an HOA, you are responsible for recurring fees covering the upkeep and maintenance of shared amenities.
 These costs will be incorporated into your mortgage payment to help ensure no budget overflows occur.
 Additionally, one-time transfer or special assessment fees may apply depending on the type of property purchased, as well as any fines imposed if CC&R regulations are not followed.

 Curious about how fees are levied and calculated?
-Read our article Assessment Basics: What are HOA Fees?
+Read our article What is an HOA fee?
+And what do HOA fees cover?

 What are the benefits of living in an HOA?